 5. Landlords Can Deny an Application Because an Applicant Does Not Fit Their Preset Minimum Criteria

-While landlords cannot deny a potential tenant on the basis of protected criteria, they can deny a tenant who does not fit their predetermined criteria for a specific property.
-For this reason, landlords should carefully establish their criteria for tenants before putting the property on the market.
-By working with a property manager, many landlords discover that they can more effectively put together a list of requirements for the property, including whether they want to allow pets, whether they want to allow smokers to rent the property, and what income level they expect from potential residents.
+While landlords cannot deny a potential tenant on the basis of protected criteria, they can deny one who does not fit their predetermined criteria for a specific property.
+Landlords should carefully establish their criteria for tenants before putting their properties on the market.
+Many who work with property managers find they can put together more comprehensive lists of requirements, including whether they want to allow pets, smoking versus non-smoking rules, and what income level they expect from potential residents.

-Landlords who want to limit pet ownership in their properties should note that, while they can choose not to rent to an applicant with a pet, service animals do not qualify as pets, and landlords cannot deny an application because of a tenant’s service animal.
+Landlords who want to limit pet ownership in their properties should note that service animals do not qualify as pets, and landlords cannot deny an application because of a tenant’s service animal.
 Service animals are protected by law, and landlords cannot discriminate on the basis of a disability that requires a service animal.

-Effectively screening tenants helps ensure that landlords get quality tenants who are likely to stay in the property for a long time and take care of it while they’re there, rather than tenants who bounce around, fail to pay their rent, and leave significant damage behind them.
-Before screening tenants, however, landlords should make sure they understand the Washington, DC laws related to tenant screening and the criteria they can legally use to approve or deny a tenant access to a property they own.
-Working with a property management company can help many landlords ensure that tenant screening is done correctly and legally.
+Effectively screening tenants helps ensure that landlords get quality renters who are likely to stay in their properties for a long time and take care of it while they’re there (rather than tenants who bounce around, fail to pay their rent, and leave significant damage behind them).
+Landlords should make sure they understand the Washington, D.C. tenant screening laws and the criteria they can legally use to approve or deny a tenant access to a property they own before getting started.
+Working with a property management company can help them ensure that tenant screening is done correctly and legally.